cumberworth/origamipy/README.md

 ## References

-[1] A. Cumberworth, D. Frenkel, and A. Reinhardt, The role of nucleation barriers in the folding of DNA origami: a numerical study.
+[1] A. Cumberworth, D. Frenkel, and A. Reinhardt, Simulations of DNA-origami self-assembly reveal design-dependent nucleation barriers.

 ## Links